Malaysia Agreement: Current issues

 The first meeting about these issues was held on 17 December 2018.
 Despite the willingness of the federal government to review the agreement, reports surfaced that negotiations between Sabah and the federal government had not been smooth, with the latter dictating some matters of the review, causing the perception that the review was a one-sided affair with the government appearing reluctant to relinquish control of affairs.

 In another 2021 amendment to the Constitution of Malaysia, Article 160 (2) of the federal constitution was amended with the new definition of the term "federation" where the Malaysian federation is formed in accordance to the 1963 Malaysian agreement in addition to 1957 Malaya agreement.
 In February 2022, the name of the head of government of Sarawak was changed from "Chief Minister" to "Premier".
 In 2024, it was proposed that Sabah does the same.

 In March 2022, 11 people from Sarawak filed a writ application to the High Court of Sarawak to declare the Malaysia Agreement as null and void on the argument that the people of Sarawak did not unconditionally exercise self-determination nor referendum was held before the formation of Malaysia.
-In April 2022, the Government of Sarawak tried to strike out the suit on reasons that the High Court had no jurisdiction to enforce or nullify an international treaty like MA63.
+In April 2022, the Government of Sarawak tried to strike out the suit on reasons that the High Court had no jurisdiction to enforce or nullify an international treaty like the Malaysia Agreement.
 In May 2023, the high court in Kuching dismissed the suit because the Federal Constitution of Malaysia is the supreme law of the country and for Sarawak to leave the federation, the Federal Constitution needs to be amended.

+On 19 January 2026, the King of Malaysia, Sultan Ibrahim Iskandar called on every member of the Malaysian parliament (MPs) to return to the original spirit of the Malaysia Agreement that forms the basis of the Federation of Malaysia and cautioned against actions that could create tension between East and West Malaysia since every debate and vote in the Dewan Rakyat would shape the nation's future, urging them to perform their duties wisely and responsibly for all citizens.
+In his speech:

+The Malaysia Agreement laid the foundation for Malaysia's formation by uniting Malaya, Sabah and Sarawak into a single federation.
+We should return to the original intent of our country’s formation, which is unity, mutual respect, and close co-operation between the states and the federal government.
+Differences between the regions should be resolved in a mature manner, without hatred or suspicion, and that the rights of the Bornean states must be respected, while prioritising the country's shared interests.